TULiberalArts/Geography-and-Urban-Studies/pages/undergradaute.md

 Many students choose GUS as a major in their second year after taking an introductory course in the field.
 As we are a small department, we are able to offer our students accurate, timely and friendly academic advice.
 Majors can be assigned to a faculty mentor in their area of specialization.

+### Focus Areas

+Within this department, you may select courses in four general areas: Social Justice, Globalization, Sustainability, and Geographic Methods.
+See our [research page](/research) for more information on these areas.
+It is also possible to incorporate courses from other departments.
+For more information on courses, see the [Undergraduate Courses page](http://bulletin.temple.edu/undergraduate/liberal-arts/geography-urban-studies/#courseinventory) or the [Undergraduate Bulletin](http://bulletin.temple.edu/undergraduate/liberal-arts/geography-urban-studies/).

 ### Double major with the College of Education

 Students may elect to earn certification in secondary school social studies by combining a major in geography and urban studies with a major in social studies education.
 Students may also earn certification through a GUS major and education minor following the 5-year BA/MA program.